ddev/vscode-ddev-manager/README.md

 ## Many more features

 - Sidebar to manage all your DDEV projects
+- Create fully functional projects with a single click
 - Use the command palette to run commands on the workspace you are working on
 - Start/Stop/Restart/Rename/Delete projects
 - Stop all projects except the selected one